 Natural light has a color temperature of around 5500 and 6500K.
 Therefore, these 6000K bulbs fall right within this range.
 They emit a natural light similar to daylight and fit straight into most standard light fittings.
 These bulbs have a bayonet fitting, but there are other options available too.

-Or if you need spotlight bulbs these will do the same job. ref=sr_1_12
+If you need spotlight bulbs these will do the same job.

 Many artists and crafters prefer working with light from above.
 This is because it helps reduce the glare.